Gay Manila City Guide

 Getting around Manila

 Jeepneys offer rides around the city.
-You can jump on and off almost anywhere are great for short trips.
-These were originally leftover U.S. Army trucks but have become one of the icon's of Manila's transport system.
+You can jump on and off almost anywhere, and they are great for short trips.
+These were originally leftover U.S. Army trucks but have become one of the icons of Manila's transport system.

-Metered taxis are always available and inexpensive, but expect heavy traffic in business areas.
+Metered taxis are always available, but expect heavy traffic in business areas.
 Note that some drivers may take advantage of tourists by trying to charge a flat rate.

 Buses operate on main routes throughout the city, although they can get into traffic and are not the most convenient option.

-• The LRT (Light Rail Transit) has two lines: Line 1 (Yellow Line) runs from Baclaran Station in Paranaque to Roosevelt Station in Quezon City; Line 2 (Purple Line) runs from Santolan in Pasig to Recto in downtown Manila.
+- The LRT (Light Rail Transit) has two lines: Line 1 (Yellow Line) runs from Baclaran Station in Paranaque to Roosevelt Station in Quezon City; Line 2 (Purple Line) runs from Antipolo City in Rizal, just outside Manila, to Recto in downtown Manila.

 Where to Stay in Manila

-Others opt for larger, more upscale hotels in the financial district of Makati.
+Others opt for larger, more upscale hotels in the financial district of Makati and Taguig.
 Hotels in this area are close to many shopping malls, restaurants and entertainment venues.
-Traffic in this area is heavy, and taxi is the only
+This is a car-centric city, so your only option of getting around, if you're not familiar with bus routes or the MRT, is to get a taxi or Grab.

 For our list of some the best hotels in Manila, visit the Gay Manila Hotels page.